 Task 7.
 Test your knowledge

-Test your knowledge about Google cloud Platform by taking our quiz.
-(Select multiple correct options if necessary.)
+Test your knowledge about Google Cloud Platform by taking this quiz.
+(Select multiple correct answers if necessary.)

 Finish your quest